kbjorklid/pomodoro_flutter/CONVENTIONS.md

 - Providers should be in the **presentation** layer
 - State classes used by StateNotifier classes should be in the **domain** layer

+### Test code organization
+- unit tests should go to /test/unit -directory
+- Tests should have same directory structure as the code they are testing

 ## Layer principles